-There are several areas in which a vendor should be evaluated and rated.
-Your procurement team may have other criteria they want to include.
-For example, they might prefer to have Financials - included as a separate category (instead of it being part of the stability category as I have listed below).
+There are several areas where the vendor should be evaluated and rated.
+Here are the key ones to consider.
+Your procurement team may have other criteria they want to include or changes that they would prefer to make such as to have Financials (which I have included in Stability) as a separate category.

 - Full Service Capabilities